sdam-au/EDH_ETL/README.md

 # SDAM Project Workflow for accesing and analyzing the EDH dataset

-This repository contains scripts for accesing and analysing epigraphic datasets from the API of the [Epigraphic Database Heidelberg] (https://edh-www.adw.uni-heidelberg.de/data/api).
+This repository contains scripts for accesing and analysing epigraphic datasets from the API of the [Epigraphic Database Heidelberg](https://edh-www.adw.uni-heidelberg.de/data/api).
 The repository will serve as a template for SDAM future collaborative research projects in accesing and analysing large digital datasets.

 ## Dataset